 Okay.

-You know, they're connected to the city.
+You know, they're contentious.

 They've gone against me.

-Remember when I wanted to run the tape of Leo 2.0 Terrell.
+Remember when I wanted to run the tape of Leo 2.0 Terrell?

 Oh, that's true.